Kong/kongponents/docs/components/truncate.md

 # Truncate

-**KTruncate** - A Kongponent that limits content to a specific number of lines and provides controls to expand or collapse it.
+**KTruncate** - A Kongponent that limits content to a specific number of lines and provides controls to show or hide the truncated content.

 <KCard>
   <template v-slot:body>